 As a parent and child development expert I’ve seen firsthand how teenage moodiness can create tension in families.
 The rollercoaster of emotions during adolescence often leaves parents feeling frustrated confused and searching for answers.

 The science behind teenage mood swings is fascinating.
 During adolescence the brain undergoes major changes affecting behavior emotions and social interactions.
 When combined with raging hormones academic pressure and social challenges it’s no wonder teens experience such dramatic shifts in their moods.
 I’ll help you understand what’s really happening in your teenager’s brain and body during this transformative time.
+Let’s delve into why are teenagers moody.

 Key Takeaways